 For many of us ( unless you’re running marathons on playing professional sport), we should often have enough glycogen in our system from the day before to get us through our session.
-A piece of low GI fruit like kiwi or berries or a small protein drink made with water 30 minutes prior can also stabilise energy levels if you need it and get you powering through your 60 minutes session.
-Studies also show that drinking coffee or green tea 30 minutes to an hour before your workout results in longer endurance, faster times, less exertion, less fatigue, and more rapid recovery — up to 30 percent better in each category Caffeine also, breaks down fat, freeing fatty acids which are immediately burned.
+A piece of low GI fruit like kiwi or berries, some yoghurt or a small protein drink made with water 30 minutes prior can also stabilise energy levels if you need it and get you powering through your 60 minutes session.
+Drinking coffee, Organic Superfood or matcha tea 30 minutes to an hour before your workout results in longer endurance, faster times, less exertion, less fatigue, and more rapid recovery — up to 30 percent better in each category Caffeine also, breaks down fat, freeing fatty acids which are immediately burned.

 If your exercise bouts are longer then make sure to take along carb/electrolyte replacements to get you through.
-Some ideas could be coconut water, banana, passionfruit or orange juice that are rich in minerals such as potassium and magnesium to help regulate fluid balance and for muscle contraction.
+Some ideas could be coconut water, pineapple or orange juice that are rich in minerals such as potassium and magnesium to help regulate fluid balance and for muscle contraction.

 Begin your workout well hydrated 500 ml of water consumed 15 – 30 minutes before training is ideal, then frequent sips during your workout session.
 Make sure to hydrate properly after your workout to counteract dehydration.
 Exercise sessions over 1 hour may need additional electrolytes during and after the session to help with recovery.
 The American College of Sports Medicine recommends you replace 1.5 litres of fluid for each kilogram of body weight lost.